 Law and History Review is America's leading legal history journal, encompassing American, European, and ancient legal history issues.
 The journal's purpose is to further research in the fields of the social history of law and the history of legal ideas and institutions.
 LHR features articles, essays, commentaries by international authorities, and reviews of important books on legal history.

 The Society confers a number of honors, awards, prizes, and research fellowships.

-The Program Committee invites proposals for complete panels and individual papers.
+The Program Committee of the ASLH invites proposals for complete panels and individual papers for the 2019 meeting to be held November 21-24 in Boston.
 Panels and papers on any facet or period of legal history from anywhere in the world are welcome.
-We also welcome any other form of structured presentation to fill a 90-minute slot.
-Additionally, we are seeking proposals for full-day or half-day pre-conference symposia crafted around related themes.
+We encourage thematic proposals that transcend traditional periodization and geography.

 Your dedicated member services representatives are based in the New York office, and are available to assist you with any membership query you may have.
 Please do not hesitate to reach out by phone at 800-872-7423 or by email.
 If you would like to schedule a time for us to call you at your convenience, please let us know via email.